 Treatment - Our water is treated with chlorine to eliminate coliform bacteria and it is treated with fluoride to promote dental health.
 Our water is also treated with ammonium sulfate to control HAA5 and TTHM, as well as treated with caustic soda to control pH which helps reduce lead and copper contaminants.
-Our water is also physically treated (filtered) to remove iron and manganese.
+Our water is also filtered and treated with potassium permanganate to remove iron and manganese.